The amount of great music making apps you can download for iOS and Android seems to be increasing by the day.

 6. CoSo (free, iOS / Android)

 Last but not least for this section, we also wanted to quickly shout out one of our own music making apps: CoSo.
 A handy tool for kickstarting your next track, CoSo allows you to create custom ‘Stacks’ of samples that are time-stretched and transposed to fit together.
-While you can use it without any Splice Sounds subscription, you also have the option of accessing the sounds in the Splice desktop app later for further editing in the DAW.

 1. FL Studio Mobile ($13.99, iOS / Android)